fastai/fastpages/README.md

 Blog posting is powered by [Utterances](https://github.com/utterance/utterances), an open-source and ad-free way of implementing comments.
 All comments are stored in issues on your blog's GitHub repo.
 You can turn this on setting `comments` to  `true`.
 This defaults to `false`.

+To enable comments with [Utterances](https://github.com/utterance/utterances) you will need to do the following:

+  - Make sure the repo is public, otherwise your readers will not be able to view the issues/comments.
+  - Make sure the [utterances app](https://github.com/apps/utterances) is installed on the repo, otherwise users will not be able to post comments.
+  - If your repo is a fork, navigate to it's settings tab and confirm the issues feature is turned on.

 ### Hide Input/Output Cells

 Place the comment `#hide` at the beginning of a code cell and it wil **hide both the input and the output** of that cell.
 If you only want to hide just the input or the output, use the `hide input` [Jupyter Extension](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/hide_input/readme.html)